-Foundations of Curriculum Theory in the United States: A Survey: Read Less [-] EDUC 241 Autism as Neurodiversity: Scholarship, Politics, and Culture 3 Units Terms offered: Fall 2022 This seminar examines the emerging concepts of neurodiversity and neurodivergence-terms originally developed by autistic activists and self-advocates seeking to depathologize autism and other forms of neurological, mental, and cognitive difference.
+Foundations of Curriculum Theory in the United States: A Survey: Read Less [-] EDUC 241 Autism as Neurodiversity: Scholarship, Politics, and Culture 3 Units Terms offered: Fall 2023, Fall 2022 This seminar examines the emerging concepts of neurodiversity and neurodivergence-terms originally developed by autistic activists and self-advocates seeking to depathologize autism and other forms of neurological, mental, and cognitive difference.
 Readings will incorporate perspectives from a wide range of research programs, including disability studies, anthropology, rhetoric, and critical theory.
 We will focus in particular on semiosis and consider how neurodiversity sensibility subverts traditional interpretations of autistic language as dysfunctional and noncommunicative.
-Autism as Neurodiversity: Scholarship, Politics, and Culture: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.
-Instructor: Sterponi Autism as Neurodiversity: Scholarship, Politics, and Culture: Read Less [-] EDUC 241B Language Socialization 3 Units Terms offered: Fall 2014, Fall 2013, Fall 2012 Throughout the lifespan we are socialized through language to become competent participants and members of various groups and communities, including schooling institutions.
+Autism as Neurodiversity: Scholarship, Politics, and Culture: Read More Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.
+Instructor: Sterponi Autism as Neurodiversity: Scholarship, Politics, and Culture: Read Less [-] EDUC 241A Multilingual Learner Methods 1 Unit Terms offered: Fall 2023, Spring 2001, Fall 1997 This course will focus on classroom practices aimed at improving the academic and social achievement of multilingual learners.
+We will learn instructional strategies, engage in collaborative lesson planning, and analyze assessments to prepare pre-service teachers to demonstrate an understanding of culturally-and linguistically-responsive instruction: Multilingual Learner Methods: Read More [+] Rules & Requirements Prerequisites: Participation in BTEP Program Credit Restrictions: Students will receive no credit for EDUC 241A after completing EDUC 241A.
+A deficient grade in EDUC 241A may be removed by taking EDUC 241A.
+Hours & Format Fall and/or spring: 8 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

+Multilingual Learner Methods: Read Less [-]

+EDUC 241B Language Socialization 3 Units

+Terms offered: Fall 2014, Fall 2013, Fall 2012

+Throughout the lifespan we are socialized through language to become competent participants and members of various groups and communities, including schooling institutions.
 For the past 20 years, this theory and method for analyzing human development has made important contribution to our understanding of how we learn to become competent members of community, how we learn through language, and how we are socialized into language.
 This course will provide opportunities to overview the theoretical cornerstones of language socialization as a field of study, as well as review current studies and chart future research trajectories.
 Course participants are expected to collect and analyze audio/video data from any educational and other learning context where language socialization might be taking place.

-Language Socialization: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.
+Language Socialization: Read More [+]

+Hours & Format

+Fall and/or spring: 15 weeks - 3 hours of seminar per week

+Additional Details

+Subject/Course Level: Education/Graduate

+Grading: Letter grade.